thnfonseca/thiagofonseca/content/authors/admin/_index.md

 highlight_name: false
 ---

 PhD Candidate of Political Science in the University of São Paulo and researcher of the Judiciary and Democracy Research Group - JUDE/USP.
-MA in Political Science and Bachelor in Social Science, both in the University of São Paulo.
-Participation on research networks about corruption (RIPC) e the Brazilian Supreme Court (Mare Incognitum).
+MA in Political Science and Bachelor in Social Science both from the University of São Paulo.
+Member of research networks about corruption (RIPC) e the Brazilian Supreme Court (Mare Incognitum).

 Thiago Fonseca carried out empirical research on anti-corruption institutions, judicial politics and elections.
 He developed codes for automated data gathering, elaborated analysis with causal inference and observational models, and taught data analysis with R in workshops.